-If any person has been contaminated by the spill, especially the eyes and skin, the person should be taken to an eyewash or shower, and then Public Safety, x911, should be contacted.
-Public Safety will notify Health Services and transport the injured person if necessary.
-Everyone should be told to evacuate the room.
+If any person has been contaminated by the spill, especially the eyes and skin, the person should be taken to an eyewash or shower, and University Police, x911, should be contacted.
+University Police will notify Health Services and transport the injured person if necessary.
 The laboratory employee responsible for the laboratory should be notified, and others kept out.
-Laboratory personnel can determine who will clean the spill or contact Public Safety to request professional assistance.
+Laboratory personnel can determine who will clean the spill or contact University Police to request professional assistance.
 Appropriate PPE must be worn.
 After the spill is cleaned, the clean-up items and PPE must be disposed of in the SAA.